telerik/blazor-docs/components/loader/appearance.md

 * [Size](#size)
 * [ThemeColor](#themecolor)

+You can use all three together to get the desired appearance.
+This article will explain their effect one by one.

 ## Type

 The `Type` parameter controls the general shape of the animation.
 It takes a member of the `Telerik.Blazor.Components.LoaderType` enum: